International taxation: Anti-deferral measures

 Residency systems may provide that residents are not subject to tax on income outside the jurisdiction until that income is remitted to the jurisdiction.
-Taxpayers in such systems have significant incentives to shift income outside its borders.
+Examples include Mauritius and Thailand.
+Taxpayers in such remittance-based systems have significant incentives to shift income outside its borders.
 Depending on the rules of the system, the shifting may occur by changing the location of activities generating income or by shifting income to separate enterprises owned by the taxpayer.
 Most residency systems have avoided rules which permit deferring income from outside its borders without shifting it to a subsidiary enterprise due to the potential for manipulation of such rules.
 Where owners of an enterprise are taxed separately from the enterprise, portable income may be shifted from a taxpayer to a subsidiary enterprise to accomplish deferral or elimination of tax.
 Such systems tend to have rules to limit such deferral through controlled foreign corporations.
 Several different approaches have been used by countries for their anti-deferral rules.

 In the United States, rules provides that U.S. shareholders of a Controlled Foreign Corporation (CFC) must include their shares of income or investment of E&P by the CFC in U.S. property.
 U.S. shareholders are U.S. persons owning 10% or more (after the application of complex attribution of ownership rules) of a foreign corporation.
 Such persons may include individuals, corporations, partnerships, trusts, estates, and other juridical persons.
 A CFC is a foreign corporation more than 50% owned by U.S. shareholders.
 This income includes several categories of portable income, including most investment income, certain resale income, and certain services income.
 Certain exceptions apply, including the exclusion from Subpart F income of CFC income subject to an effective foreign tax rate of 90% or more of the top U.S. tax rate.